Instrumental Variable Estimation for Compositional Treatments: Method Results

 Note that for higher-dimensional approaches, we omit results for DIR+LC due to computational issues stemming from the maximum likelihood estimation of the $\alpha_0$ and $\alpha$ parameters in the first stage.

 Both high-dimensional scenarios generally agree in their outcomes; for $p=250$ the shortcomings of the different approaches only get more enhanced.

 While 2SLS, which ignores the compositionality of $X$ altogether, is also able to converge for $p=250$, it does not produce reasonable estimates.
-Further, the regularized two stage methods still perform reasonably well, while \ilrilr{} and \kivilr{} cannot match that performance (see Figure~\ref{appfig:negbinom_p250_MSE}) due to the lack of sensible regularization.
-The naive approach can capture neither the causal effect nor the causal $\beta$ values (see Figure~\ref{appfig:negbinom_p250_MSE} and Figure~\ref{appfig:negbinom_p250_Beta}).
+Further, the regularized two-stage methods still perform reasonably well, while \ilrilr{} and \kivilr{} cannot match that performance (see \cref{appfig:negbinom_p250_MSE}) due to the lack of sensible regularization.
+The naive approach can capture neither the causal effect nor the causal $\beta$ values (see \cref{appfig:negbinom_p250_MSE,appfig:negbinom_p250_Beta}).

-\subsection{Further settings for robustness estimation}
+\subsection{Further Settings for Robustness Estimation}

 We will analyze the results form our ``robustness'' scenarios including a weak instrument setting and a setting with a nonlinear functional relationship in the second stage.